wkumari/draft-wkumari-dnsop-alt-tld/README.md

-Kumari & Sullivan        Expires March 16, 2017                 [Page 4]
+Kumari & Sullivan          Expires May 3, 2017                  [Page 4]

-Internet-Draft               Reserve ALT TLD              September 2016
+Internet-Draft               Reserve ALT TLD                October 2016

 3.1.
 Choice of the ALT Name